polynomica/service-snippetsauce/README.md

-# Snippet Sauce Service
+# Snippet Sauce - Contribution Guide

-This repo is for all the queries and issue reagrding snippet sauce website.
+Hi, welcome to Snippet sauce contribution guide, this will help you to properly contribute to our site either you want to submit a Snippet or report an Issue.

-## Services
+## Types of Contributions

-#### Add Snippet
+### Snippet Submission

-Create an issue with all the given deatils and we will upload your snippet on our webapp with proper credits.
+Create an issue with all the given details and we will upload your snippet on our webapp with proper credits.

-#### Report snippet

-Raise an Issue with Snippet Sauce and Snippet Title with appropriate description about the issue.
+***Steps to submit snippet -***

+ - Make an Issue in this repo with a proper title such has `Firebase image upload snippet`
+ - Mark it with a `Submission` label
+ - Enter all the given fields in description
+	 - Snippet title
+	 - Snippet language or tech
+	 - Snippet related tags
+	 - Snippet Description ( Optional )
+	 - Snippet Code
+	 - Snippet Author ( your username)
+	 - Snippet Blog ( Optional / if any)
+	 - Snippet Demo ( Optional / If any)
+- And submit it.

+Then we will review the submission and upload it if it passes the review.
+In case of review failure we will comment on the issue with a problem statement.
+Feel free to edit and re-submit the snippet.

+### Reporting a Bug
+Contribute by user testing the site and report any issue you encounter in our web-app.

+***Steps to report a Bug or an Issue -***

+ -	Make an Issue in this repo with proper title of issue as `Filter feature not working`
+ -	Give it a `Report Issue` label
+ -	Fill the description with issue details you encountered and submit it.

+We will look into the issue and try to fix it asap.

+### Reporting a Snippet
+In case of a invalid or non working snippet, feel free to submit an report for that snippet.

+***Steps to report a Snippet -***

+ - Make an Issue in this repo, with a proper title such as `Reporting Firebase image upload snippet, [snippet  sauce /id ]`
+ - Give it a label `Snippet report`
+ - Fill in the description with a detailed report
+		 - Where did you find the problem
+		 - Do you have the fix ?
+- Submit the issue

+We will review the report and try to fix it asap.